solvexia/solvexia-api-docs/oauth/authentication-oauth2.0.md

 ![authorize](authorize.png)

 If the user authorizes access, you will be redirected back to the supplied (or configured) redirect uri with the authorization code in the query string.
-If you supplied an additional state parameter in the first step, SolveXia will return that as well.
+If you supplied an optional state parameter in the first step, SolveXia will return that as well.

 ```http
 GET